mlpack/mlpack/doc/tutorials/kmeans.md

 Most machine learning algorithms in mlpack support modifying the distance metric, and `KMeans<>` is no exception.
-Similar to `NeighborSearch` (see the section in the [NeighborSearch tutorial](neighbor_search.md)), any class in `mlpack::metric` can be given as an argument.
-The `mlpack::metric::LMetric` class is a good example implementation.
+Similar to `NeighborSearch` (see the section in the [NeighborSearch tutorial](neighbor_search.md)), any of mlpack's metric classes (found in `mlpack/core/metrics/`) can be given as an argument.
+The `LMetric` class is a good example implementation.

 A class fulfilling the [MetricType policy](../developer/metrictype.md) must provide the following two functions: